 The victories over these obstacles is made possible by the fact that we are regenerate and accepted in the beloved because of the atoning work of Christ on our behalf, for our sake.
 Because of our right standing before God and as we mature spiritually, we learn to pursue holiness by devoting our lives to being spirit-filled and living sacrifices as we abide in Christ.

-18 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, 19 addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, 20 giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, 21 submitting to one another out of reverence for Christ.
-(Ephesians 5:18-21 ESV)
+18 And do not get drunk with wine, for that is dissipation, but be filled with the Spirit, 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; 20 always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father; 21 and be subject to one another in the fear of Christ.
+Ephesians 5:18-21 (NASB)

-1 “I am the true vine, and my Father is the vinedresser.
-2 Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.
-3 Already you are clean because of the word that I have spoken to you.
-4 Abide in me, and I in you.
-As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
-5 I am the vine; you are the branches.
-Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
-(John 15:1-5 ESV)
+1 “I am the true vine, and My Father is the vinedresser.
+2 Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.
+3 You are already clean because of the word which I have spoken to you.
+4 Abide in Me, and I in you.
+As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.
+5 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.
+John 15:1-5 (NASB)

 These miracles of spiritual maturity are only possible for those who are regenerate.
 These true Christians were bought with the price of Christ’s atoning sacrifice at the Cross.
 They are accepted in the beloved and are on the narrow path of sanctification that leads to the gates of the Celestial City.
 They will prove the verity of their salvation by completing this journey to be called home to be with their Saviour forever.